kylebebak/notes/README.md

 ## License
-This code is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+This code is licensed under the [MIT License](https://opensource.org/licenses/MIT).